f-techs/Javascript-Guess-Number-Game/README.md

-# MASTERING JAVASCRIPT - FIRST PROJECT
+# MASTERING JAVASCRIPT
+# Project 1
 # Javascript-Guess-Number-Game
 A Javascript Guess the Number Game